lucianmot/CV/README.md

 ## Hobbies

-I'm a bit weird in regards to my hobbies, because I pick some hobbies quickly, my interest in that hobby grows really intense for about 1-3 years, and then I just simply grew bored and change hobbies.
+I do enjoy a wide range of hobbies and charity work.
 I have had a lot of hobbies in the past few years.
 So here is a list in reverse chronological order of the more notable ones:
 - Magic: The Gathering
 - E-commerce start-up
 - Semi-professional photography
+- Translation and sound editing for local community
+- Audio-Video Staff for local community
 - Business networking
 - Video games
 - Public speaking club